esp8266/Arduino/readme.txt

   Arduino board and point the Windows Add Hardware wizard to the FTDI USB Drivers directory.

-* On the Mac, mount the FTDIUSBSerialDriver_v2_0_1.dmg disk image and run the included FTDIUSBSerialDriver.pkg.
+* On the Mac, mount the FTDIUSBSerialDriver_v2_1_6.dmg (on PPC Macs) or the FTDIUSBSerialDriver_v2_2_6_Intel.dmg (on Intel Macs) disk image and run the included FTDIUSBSerialDriver.pkg.
 Also run the macosx_setup.command (after moving the Arduino distribution to your /Applications folder).
 It corrects permission on a few files for use with the serial port and will prompt you for your password.
 You may need to reboot after running this script.

+CREDITS
+Arduino is an open source project, owned by nobody and supported by many.

+The Arduino team is composed of Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, and David A. Mellis.

+Nicholas Zambetti has contributed from the beginning.

+Yaniv Steiner and Giorgio Olivero have been supporting the project and are working at using it with the Instant Soup platform.

+Arduino uses the GNU avr-gcc toolchain, uisp, avr-libc, avrlib, and code from Processing and Wiring.

 UPDATES

+0006

+Added support for analog inputs 6 and 7 and pwm on pins 5 and 6 on the on the ATmega168 used in the Arduino Mini (extra analog inputs not available in DIP ATmega168s).

-0005
+0005 - 2006.09.26

 Applied patch from Hans Steiner to improve Linux support by searching for avr tools in the user's path instead of expecting them at a fixed location.